 - Roll a dough ball back and forth between your hands and also by using an un-floured surface to create an even rope about 6-inches long(if the dough is too sticky, lightly dust with a bit of flour).

-- Tie into a knot (over, under, and through) and place on the lined sheet pans, giving an 1 1/2-inch spacing between each knot.
+- Tie into a knot (loop the dough and then take one end over and through the loop) and place on the lined sheet pans, giving an 1 1/2-inch spacing between each knot.
 At first it may seem awkward making the knots but with a little practice it will become easy.
 Using just enough flour to balance between the dough being tacky and sticky is the key while forming the knots.